Choomai/The-Murk-stealer/README.md

 **For Telegram**

 So firstly, go to the [@BotFather](https://t.me/BotFather) bot and create your own bot, copy HTTP API of bot.
 Now you need to get your chat id.
 To do this, go to the next bot [@ShowJsonBot](https://t.me/ShowJsonBot) and copy the id too.
-Then, insert the HTTP API and the id in a separate fields as in example `[1, "HTTP API", "chat ID"]`, don't forget to change the first var from 0 to 1.
+Then, insert the HTTP API and the id in separate fields as in example `[1, "HTTP API", "chat ID"]`, don't forget to change the first var from 0 to 1.

 **Packing**

 Finally, to let all this deal work you need to download [python](https://www.python.org/downloads/).
-Then open cmd in The Murk dir insert in the console `pip install -r requirements.txt`, and wait till all downloads are completed.
+Then open cmd in the main project dir insert in the console `pip install -r requirements.txt`, and wait till all downloads are completed.
 To pack all of it into an exe file just run `pack.bat`, and wait till the end of packing.
 The exe file gonna be placed in the dist folder.

 ---
 ### ❌Builder errors